 Phase 2: MCSO continues to prioritize and work to comply with this Paragraph.
-To date, MCSO has produced 6 Traffic Stop Annual Analysis Reports, five quarterly reports, and it has been implementing the TSMR pilot since April 2021.
-MCSO is slated to complete its sixth quarterly report (TSQR 6) during the first quarter 2022.
+To date, MCSO has produced six Traffic Stop Annual Analysis Reports, six Quarterly Reports, and has been implementing the TSMR pilot since April 2021.
+In this quarter, MCSO completed its sixth Traffic Stop Quarterly Report which included an in-depth investigation into citation and warning data from traffic stops.
 Due to the expansion of the original proposed report, the Monitor Team agreed that TSQR 6 would satisfy the TSQR requirement for the fourth quarter of 2021 and first quarter of 2022.
 Throughout this quarter, MCSO continued to work with the Monitor and Parties to improve and adjust the TSMR methodology and implement the TSMR pilot.